Yanyan07/MidtermProject/README.md

 # Lessons Learned

-<p align="center" > **Planning** </p>
+<p align="center" > Planning </p>

 We spent at least a day on planning and developing our project to set the vision for what user stories we would like to contain in the project.
-While we were eager to code and complete the project, we knew how critical planning would be to having a good project with
+While we were eager to code and complete the project, we knew how critical planning would be to having a good project with a well articulated roadmap to better see how we could then implement agile methodologies and complete our work.
+We had to rethink our mappings in between pantry and address and cart to appointment.
+This was very early on and allowed us a better strategy in laying out our data structure and database schema.

-<p align="center"> **Collaboration** </p>
+<p align="center"> Collaboration </p>

+Working as a group remotely poses its challenges.
+We come from a variety of backgrounds, circumstances, and skill levels and have had to learn to integrate well as a team.